balena-os/wifi-connect/README.md

 ### 2. Connect: User Connects Phone to Device Access Point

 Connect to the opened access point on the device from your mobile phone or laptop.
 The access point SSID is, by default, `WiFi Connect`.
-It can be changed by setting the `--portal-ssid` command line argument or the `PORTAL_SSID` environment variable (see [this guide](https://docs.resin.io/management/env-vars/) for how to manage environment variables when running on top of resinOS).
+It can be changed by setting the `--portal-ssid` command line argument or the `PORTAL_SSID` environment variable (see [this guide](https://balena.io/docs/management/env-vars/) for how to manage environment variables when running on top of balenaOS).
 By default, the network is unprotected, but a WPA2 passphrase can be added by setting the `--portal-passphrase` command line argument or the `PORTAL_PASSPHRASE` environment variable.

 ### 3. Portal: Phone Shows Captive Portal to User